Oleguzik/myMovies/readme.md

 ## 🧩 Features

+- User profiles: each user has their own movie list
+- User selection and switching from the app menu
+- All movie actions (add, list, delete, update, filter, stats, website generation) are user-specific
 - Query or load movie data from a local database (`movies.db`)
-- HTML movie grid generation triggered by menu option 11
+- HTML movie grid generation triggered by menu option 8, saved as `<username>.html`
 - Custom HTML template with placeholders
 - Built-in CSS styling for visual layout
 - Modular code structure for data access and external API